bettercap/bettercap/README.md

 #### caplets/wpa\_handshake.cap

-Use various modules to inject wifi frames performding a deauthentication attack, while a sniffer is waiting for WPA handshakes.
+Use various modules to inject wifi frames performing a deauthentication attack, while a sniffer is waiting for WPA handshakes.

 ```
 # swag prompt for wifi